Shira Lazar: 2015–2018

 In February 2015, VH1 announced a new digital series starring Lazar called, Huge on the Tube.
 The following month, HLN announced in March 2015, Lazar as the West Coast contributor for The Daily Share.

 In April 2015, Cynopsis Media honored Lazar as one of the Top Women in Digital.

 2016 saw Lazar once again return to host "Tubeathon," with IHeartRadio to benefit the American Red Cross' 2016 Giving Day, as well as the new "#LiveUnlimited" Campaign during Social Media Week in Los Angeles for the Muscular Dystrophy Association.
 Shira Lazar has also been broadcasting regularly on the new platform, Live.ly, the live portion of Musical.ly, where Lazar has been garnering millions of regular viewers, and hosted a 24-hour stream on the platform where the proceeds benefited the Pablove Foundation.

 Ad Council's Champions for Good series, a series that spotlights "industry individuals," highlighted Shira Lazar in March 2017 as part of their campaign.
 In June 2017, Sinclair Broadcasting Group announced a partnership with Lazar and What's Trending to create a new show, "Circa Pop Live with Shira Lazar" that will appear on Circa News' website and Facebook page.
 In August of that same year Comcast announced a partnership that would have a new segment, "What's Watchable," produced by Lazar, to be shown in between episodes of Comcast's streaming service, Watchable.

 2017 also saw Shira Lazar as a correspondent for Syfy's San Diego Comic-Con coverage.

 In October 2018, Lazar became the host of the afternoon drive show, "Lets Go There" weekdays on the first national LGBTQ+ station Channel Q syndicated and on Radio.com.

 Also in 2018, Lazar launched the lifestyle and travel series, Adventures In Curiosity, on Facebook Watch.

+2019-Present

+In 2024, Lazar launched Creators 4 Mental Health organization to bring mental well being tools to the creator economy.
+The following year, she launched CreatorCare with Revive Health Therapy bringing discounted sliding scale therapy to creators in California.
+A few months later, In October 2025, the organization launched the “I am a creator 4 mental health” campaign.

+That same year, Lazar released a creator mental health survey revealing the realities of the mental health of creators across North America.

+In January 2026, Lazar released the creator’s Bill of Rights that she co-developed with congressman Ro Khanna.
+That same month, Lazar was featured on The Argonaut for her work around mental health and labor protections for the creator economy.